EstherSlabbert/CICD-with-Jenkins/README.md

 2. Switch over to your `dev` branch with the command `git checkout dev`.
 (Your branch may be named something different, replace it with the correct name).

 3. Make any change to a file in your repo.
+(Note: If you wish to change the message displayed like the provisioning page shown below step 5 you can go into 'app' > 'views' > open 'index.ejs' and change the line containing this: "The app is running correctly." to be "The app is running correctly. - Jenkins". _Be careful not to change anything else so you do not mess up the app's display._)

 4. Complete the following commands to update and push the change made:
 ```shell